ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Azure Active Directory |  | x | 24 hours
 eDiscovery activities in Office 365 Security & Compliance Center | x | x | 30 minutes

-Audit logging is not enabled by default and must be turned on first in the Microsoft 365 Compliance Center (Micrsofot Purview) before user or administrator activities can be audited.
+Audit logging is not enabled by default and must be turned on first in Microsoft Purview (formerly Microsoft 365 Compliance Center) before user or administrator activities can be audited.

 Auditing and Logging Design Decisions for all agencies and implementation types.